yaaaas/python-projects/Practice-Python/README.md

 Create a program that asks the user to enter their name and their age.
 Print out a message addressed to them that tells them the year that they will turn 100 years old.

-Extras:

-Add on to the previous program by asking the user for another number and printing out that many copies of the previous message.
-(Hint: order of operations exists in Python)
-Print out that many copies of the previous message on separate lines.
-(Hint: the string "\n is the same as pressing the ENTER button)
+Users will then be asked if they wish to print multiples of the phrase! ( See sample input/output provided below!)

 Sample Input/Output:
 ```